brianshumate/vaultron/README.md

 What this does line by line:

-- Enable the Raft storage flavor to use Raft storage instead of Consul
+- Enable the Raft storage flavor to use Raft storage instead of Consul.
 - Set the Vault OSS server instance count to 5; this is required for Raft storage.
-- Set Vault log level to info instead of debug
+- Set Vault log level to info instead of debug.

 It is worth noting that when you `form` Vaultron, output will resemble this example.